santimuriado/Airports/README.md

 Airports uses java 11 and a web interface for viewing and testing emails during development called maildev.
 For instructions on installing and using maildev go to https://github.com/maildev/maildev.
+It also requires access to a database using PostgreSQL called "airports", however this can be changed in the "application.yml" file.
+POSTUSERNAME and
+POSTPASSWORD are env variables that must be set for it to access the database properly.

 # Run the Program